Besòs Mar station

-Besòs Mar is a station in the Barcelona Metro, in La Mina, an area of the Sant Martí district of Barcelona.
+Besòs Mar (/ca/) Sant Martí district of Barcelona.
 It's served by L4.
 It was opened in as La Mina, but it was controversially renamed with the construction of the Barcelona Fòrum and revamping of the adjacent area into Besòs Mar, alluding to the proximity to the Mediterranean Sea and to the Besòs river in order to diminish the reference to the neighbourhood's name which had become infamous.
 It's located underneath carrer d'Alfons el Magnànim between carrer de Lluís Borrassà and carrer de Ferrer Bassa.